Analysis of end of year Assessment data 2017-18

 |Below Expected Progress||1 out of 7= 14%||5 out of 36 = 14%|

 The three-year comparison data set is too small to draw any information from; however, it is reassuring to see that over the 3 years both groups make a relatively even level of progress.

 Comparison of Looked After Care Status

 The data set of 2 children for our Children Looked After cohort, is too small to draw a comparison from, none have made below expected progress.

 Comparison of Ethnicity

-For this analysis, I am simply going to group students into White British, or ethnic minorities
+For this analysis, we are simply going to group students into White British, or Ethnic Minorities

 |White British||Ethnic Minorities|